The Activation Layer

 Who MetaDAD Serves

-Built for fathers.
+Built for mentors and mentees.
 Deployable anywhere in the ecosystem.

 MetaDAD can be deployed as a standalone cohort program or embedded within partner organizations.